Advantages of a targeted resume

 Shows Your Value

-How Do You Create A Focused Resume?
+How Can You Create A Focused Resume?

-Study Job Posting Requirement
+Study Job Posting Requirements

 Highlight Relevant Skills

-Make use of Professional Language
+Use Professional Language

 Final Thoughts